haritshukla77/ai-product-lab/README.md

 **Automated Daily AI News Digest System**

 An intelligent news aggregation system that curates and delivers personalized AI/LLM news from trusted sources directly to your inbox every morning.
+This is built using IBM BOB!
+Absolutely loved it!

 **Key Features:**
 - 📰 Multi-source news aggregation (TechCrunch, VentureBeat, MIT Technology Review, ArXiv)